Here at Mastering Diabetes, we like to keep things as simple as possible for you.

 Coconut products (processed, high-calorie products excluding coconut kefir and aminos, e.g., yogurt, ice cream)

 Processed vegan foods (e.g., processed veggie bugers, vegan cheeses, nut milk ice creams)

 For the most part, foods in the green light category is almost always full speed ahead, and the red light category is always stop, drop, and roll on back to the green light foods.

 The yellow light category is where you experience some nuanced and personal variation based on your lifestyle, current health status, and goals.

 Like anything, there are always exceptions.
 For instance, if you are in the initial transition phases of switching to a high-carbohydrate, plant-based diet and are experiencing spikes in your blood glucose after eating starch-heavy or fruit-heavy meals, it may be best to focus on leafy greens, legumes, and non-starchy vegetables until your blood glucose control improves.

-*If you would like personal guidance in making the transition or adjusting your diabetes nutrition to fit your personal needs, you can work with our coaches in the Mastering Diabetes Coaching Program.
+*If you would like personal guidance in making the transition or adjusting your diabetes nutrition to fit your personal needs (with interesting recipes that'll make eating green light a breeze), you can work with our coaches in the Mastering Diabetes Coaching Program.